ArthurCalvi/Classifieur-Bois/index.md

-Firsly, I invite you to check the [ReadMe file](https://github.com/ArthurCalvi/Classifieur-Bois/blob/master/README.md) to have insights on the repository.
+Firstly, I invite you to check the [ReadMe file](https://github.com/ArthurCalvi/Classifieur-Bois/blob/master/README.md) to have insights on the repository.

 ## Filtering the false Positives, why?